kizito9898/IT-Documentation/Network/DHCP.md

 - No → Click on Properties
 - Click on Internet Protocol Version 4 (TCP/IPv4)
   → You can see it’s using a static IP address
-  → Change it to *Obtain an IP address automatically*
+  → Change it to *Obtain an IP address automatically*  then → OK
-  → OK
 ![Screenshot](images/screenshot118.jpg)
 ![Screenshot](images/screenshot134.jpg)